All Israel

 Minister of Foreign Affairs Eli Cohen seen during a press conference, at the Prime Minister's office in Jerusalem, on January 25, 2023.
 Photo by Yonatan Sindel/Flash90

 Cohen spoke with his counterpart, Minister of Foreign Affairs Justin Tkachenko, last Wednesday to discuss the opening of the embassy.
-They also talked about deepening and expanding economic relations between the two nations.
+They also spoke about deepening and expanding economic relations between the two nations.

-Cohen announced the move in a tweet that said, “Good week with good news.
+Cohen announced the move in a tweet: “Good week with good news.
 Another embassy moves up to Jerusalem.”

 “I thank Papua New Guinea for the close relationship, the overwhelming support at international institutions and the decision to establish an embassy in Jerusalem.
 This is further evidence of the warm and important relationship between the countries,” said Cohen.